 One of the players said each time they needed to kick the ball, they noticed a ball of fire.
 This drew them back each time and the Indians attacked them much more intensely.
 Peter Rufai, who would have saved the day for Nigeria stated that each and every time the ball approached him, he saw a lion instead and that was why Nigeria lost ingloriously that day.

-No one could really tell when the match was played, the exact year nor the exact date but the venue could be predicted: the National Stadium in Surulere, Lagos.
+No one could really tell when the match was played, the exact year or the exact date but the venue could be predicted: the National Stadium in Surulere, Lagos.
 It is the only stadium in the country then that could stage a match of that magnitude.

-How the Match went
+How the Match Went

 A few months after the Nigerian Civil War, the Military Governor of Lagos, Brigadier-General Mobolaji Johnson (retd.), decided to stage an exhibition match at the National Stadium to help Lagosians forget the bloody 30 months’ war that just ended.